 - Once the water is boiling, drop the soba noodles, give it a stir and allow it to cook for 4 minutes.

 - In the meantime, place a skillet on the stove, add oil along with garlic and bring it to medium high heat.
-Then, scatter the red onion, chili flakes, soya sauce and lemon juice.
-Sprinkle salt, pepper and give it a stir.
-Allow it to cook for about 1 minutes.
+Then, scatter the onion, and cook for a minute.
+Add soy sauce, mirin and Worcestershire sauce.
+Cook for 1 minute.